-I have a secret to tell you, and to be honest I’m
+I have a secret to tell you, and to be honest I’m a little embarrassed.

 I’ve written at least three drafts of this post by now.
 Adding and deleting then adding then deleting again.
 Wondering if I should even write it.
 Feverishly attempting to sound enlightening without sounding corny.
 Wanting to inspire without being cliche.
 It’s a hard thing for me to do.
 Mostly because I know how stubborn I can be, and I know that there are people out there just like me – if not worse.

 Have you ever tried talking sense into someone stupid in love?
 Have you tried to make someone who didn’t think they were enough, believe they were worthy of happiness?
 Have you ever attempted to shed light on a cynic?
 It’s no easy feat.
 In fact, it’s damn near impossible.
 I know this to be true, because I was and sometimes still am all of those things I mentioned above.

 I’ve never considered myself a spiritual person.
 I don’t believe in karma or the afterlife, and can’t tell the difference when Mercury is in retrograde under the house of Lannister or whatever.
 Yet, there I was at The Scarlet Sage Herb Company spending $35 on crystals that looked identical to the rocks I had in my 4th grade rock collection.
 I find myself poking fun at my newest obsession in an attempt to feel less silly.
 When really, there is nothing silly about self-preservation.